Fixing MS Access Object Dependencies Not Working or Missing Issue!

 How To Fix MS Access Object Dependencies Missing Issue?

 Sometimes the reason behind the occurrence of MS Access object dependencies missing issue is the limitations of Object Dependencies Feature.
-This handy tool has some important limitations which you need to follow otherwise you will encounter an issue like Access object dependencies not working, MS Access Object Dependencies Missing.
+This handy tool has some important limitations that you need to follow otherwise you will encounter an issue like Access object dependencies not working, MS Access Object Dependencies Missing.
 So, all in all, you need to be a little aware while using this Access inbuilt feature.

 • This dependency info will not display: